003 - Gender equality

 Activity One - Describe - Inequality

-We do need to be careful when comparing the data provided concerning the gender pay differences.
+We do need to be careful when comparing the data provided concerning gender pay differences.
 There is something that is called unadjusted and adjusted pay gaps.
-The unadjusted takes into account the 'raw' data - the overall differences in pay which doesn't take into account the different professions, education and experience of people.
-It is a little like trying to compare brussels sprouts and artichokes - with the similarities being minimal - originally from the Mediterranean region, they don't like the cold and I don't like to eat them.
+The unadjusted takes into account the 'raw' data - the overall differences in pay which doesn't take into account the different professions, education, and experience of people.
+It is a little like trying to compare brussel sprouts and artichokes - with the similarities being minimal - originally from the Mediterranean region, they don't like the cold and I don't like to eat them.
 Whereas the adjusted pay gap figures compares how much the genders are paid for doing the same job.

-Now watch the two youtube clips below and write down areas that you may have missed.
+Now watch the two Youtube clips below and write down areas that you may have missed.

 Useful Resources